s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

   </tr>
   <tr>
     <td>Rotary (Rope) </td>
-    <td> X and Y positions starts at 1 instead of 0.
-0th position is used to indicate the position of classification token (the first position).
-This results in no change/rotation to classification token.
+    <td> X and Y positions start at 1 instead of 0.
+The 0th index indicates the position of the classification token and results in no change/rotation to the classification token.
 The rest of the tokens are handled normally.</td>
   </tr>
 </table>
 <br>